Zenlytic/zenlytic-docs/docs/4_data_modeling/2_model.md

 `week_start_day`: This controls which day of the week Zenlytic assumes your definition of "Week" starts on.
 The default value is `monday` (which is standard across ISO dates).

+`timezone`: This controls which timezone Zenlytic uses when querying dates and times from your database.
+Zenlytic will automatically change the timezone from the database timezone to the timezone you set here.
+The default is to make no change to the timezone found in the database.

 `access_grants`: This field is a list of [access grants](8_access_grants.md).
 You can use access grants to control what data users of Zenlytic are allowed to see and access.

-explores: This is a list of [explores](4_explore.md).
-Each explore must have all required parameters included.

 ### Examples

-Here is an example of a model with a single explore and a single join in that explore, which also specifies the `fields_for_analysis` to limit the default search space for deeper questions.
+Here is an example of a model that also sets a timezone for all queries to the database.

 ```
 version: 1
 type: model
 name: my_model
 connection: my_connection
-explores:
-- name: order_lines

-  fields_for_analysis:
-    - product_title
-    - product_type
-    - sku
-    - new_vs_repeat
-    - source
-    - medium
-    - acquisition_channel

-  joins:
-    - name: customers
-      relationship: many_to_one
-      type: left_outer
-      sql_on: ${order_lines.customer_id}=${customers.customer_id}
+timezone: America/New_York
 ```

-This is an example of an access filter and an access grant applied to a model.
-In this case, the orders explore is limited to only be viewed by users who have the their `department` user attribute equal to "Marketing".
-Furthermore, because of the additional `access_filter` property, all queries run in this explore will have a dynamic SQL `where` clause added to them that sets the user_attribute `owned_product` equal to the field `product` in the view `orders`.
+This is an example of an access grant defined in a model.
+In this case, this access grant could be reused in a view or in fields to limit viewing to only users who have the their `department` user attribute equal to "Marketing".

 ```
 version: 1